Ankle Instability, Unstable Ankles and Slow Healing Ankle Sprains

 - Design a therapy program with a special focus on improving balance on the injured ankle

-You must protect your ankle and prevent further sprains.
-We recommend wearing the Ossur Exoform Ankle Brace, available at this link.
+Until you come in for your consultation, you must protect your ankle and prevent further sprains.
+We recommend wearing the Ossur Exoform Ankle Brace.

 If you have unstable ankles, occasionally twist your ankle, turn your ankle, feel like your ankle gives way, or are prone to falls due to a lack of control of your ankles, you should make an appointment to see us in our Seattle office right away.
 We can offer help even if you have been spraining your ankle for years.

 Call (206) 344-3808 or schedule online in our patient portal.
 The Foot and Ankle Center of Washington is conveniently located in downtown Seattle near Swedish Medical Center right off I-5.

 J Munn, et al, “Eccentric Muscle Strength in Functional Ankle Instability,” Medicine & Science in Sports & Exercise, 35 (2003): 245.

 LC Orteza, WD Vogelbach, et al, “The effect of molded and unmolded orthotics on balance and pain while jogging following inversion ankle sprain,” Journal of Athletic Training, 27 (1992): 80.